carpentries-lab/python-aos-lesson/setup.md

 > ## Installation of python packages: Windows (default)
 >
-> Python packages can be added to your base environment via the Anaconda Navigator.
+> Python packages can be added to your base environment via the Anaconda Navigator
+> (which can be found at the Windows start menu):
 >
 > **Step 1:** Add the `conda-forge` channel.
 > ![Anaconda Navigator add conda-forge](fig/01-navigator-conda-forge.png)
 >
 > **Step 2:** Install the `jupyter`, `xarray`, `netCDF4`, `cartopy` and `cmocean`
-> packages one-by-one (click apply to install once selected)
+> packages one-by-one (click "apply" to install once selected)
 > ![Anaconda Navigator install xarray](fig/01-navigator-xarray.png)
 {: .solution}